google/slo-generator/docs/providers/cloud_service_monitoring.md

 ### Basic

-The `basic` method is used to let the `Stackdriver Service Monitoring API` automatically generate standardized SLOs for the following GCP services:
+The `basic` method is used to let the `Cloud Service Monitoring API` automatically generate standardized SLOs for the following GCP services:
 * **Google App Engine**
 * **Google Kubernetes Engine** (with Istio)
 * **Google Cloud Endpoints**

-The SLO configuration uses Stackdriver
+The SLO configuration uses Cloud Monitoring
 [GCP metrics](https://cloud.google.com/monitoring/api/metrics_gcp) and only requires minimal configuration compared to custom SLOs.